Mich. doctors charged with genital mutilation

 "It is an important rule of the Dawoodi Bohras that we respect the laws of the land, wherever we live," the statement continued.
 "This is precisely what we have done for several generations in America.
 We remind our members regularly of their obligations."

 CNN's calls to Nagarwala's attorney and the mosque were not returned.
+It was not clear Saturday whether Nagarwala has entered a plea.

 Nagarwala, who has four children of her own, has no prior criminal history, according to court documents.